artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 console.log("Hello, " + danger)
 ```

-This allows the reader to be certain that `name` will only be a string.
+This allows people reading this code to be certain that `name` will only be a string.
 Annotating your variables also allows
 TypeScript to check this for you.

-Simply speaking, we call these annotation "Types" and this is the "Type" in TypeScript.
+Simply speaking, we call these annotations "Types".
+Hence the name _Type_Script.
 The tag-line for TypeScript
 is "JavaScript which scales" which is a statement that these extra type annotations allows you to work on bigger
 projects.
 This is because you can verify how correct your code is, and as many people read and write it then you
 don't need to fit it all in your head.